How to Start a Kansas LLC

-You can file your Kansas LLC Articles of Organization online, mail in a form or have Incfile do it on your behalf.
-There is a fee to file and start an LLC in Kansas.
-You only need to file your Articles of Organization once.
+You can file your Kansas Articles of Organization online, mail in a form or have Incfile do it on your behalf.
+There is a fee to file and start an LLC in Kansas, but you only need to file your Articles of Organization once.

 Special Types of Kansas LLCs

 A regular Kansas LLC is suitable for most business needs, but you also have a few other options to incorporate a special type of LLC.